Claudette Colbert: Later career, 1963–1987

-Colbert made successful Broadway appearances in The Irregular Verb to Love (1963); in The Kingfisher (1978), with co-star Rex Harrison; and in Frederick Lonsdale's Aren't We All?
-(1985), also with Harrison.
+Colbert made numerous appearances on Broadway and in other theaters for over the next two decades: The Irregular Verb to Love (1963-1964) opposite Cyril Ritchard; in Miami, Diplomatic Relations (1965) opposite Brian Aherne; in Manhattan, Fabulous Forties (1972); in Philadelphia, A Community of Two (1974); in Detroit, recreated The Marriage Go-Round (1976) with Michael Evans; and A Talent for Murder (1981).
+This was followed by the 1978 play The Kingfisher (1978), with co-star Rex Harrison, for which she earned a Sarah Siddons Award for her Chicago theater work in 1980; and Frederick Lonsdale's Aren't We All?
+(1985), also with Harrison, first in London and then the U.S. (including West Coast) and Australia, for which she earned a Drama Desk Special Award.
 She told an interviewer, "Audiences always sound like they're glad to see me, and I'm damned glad to see them."

-She appeared in a supporting role in the television miniseries The Two Mrs. Grenvilles (1987), which was a ratings success, and for which she won a Golden Globe and was nominated for an Emmy Award.
+She also appeared in Maxwell House Coffee TV commercials from 1963 to 1965.
+In 1969 she expressed her intention to write a book entitled How to Run a House for her friend Bennett Cerf's Random House Press.
+This project was never completed.
 Towards the end of her life, she explained why she had never written her autobiography, "I've been happy, and that's no story."
+She served as the narrator in the BBC TV series Yesterday's Witness episode Sylvia of Sarawak (1972).

+In 1984, she received a Gala Tribute from the Film Society of Lincoln Center.
+Her final credits included the audiobook Gift from the Sea (1986, as narrator) and the television miniseries The Two Mrs. Grenvilles (1987, in a supporting role).
+The latter, based on the bestselling novel, was a ratings success, and for which she earned a Golden Globe and also an Emmy nomination.
+In 1989 she received the Kennedy Center Honors.

 Modern critics have pointed out that Colbert had a unique set of assets—her heart-shaped face, distinct facial features, curly hair, aristocratic manner, relaxed acting, little mysterious, and intelligent style,—that distinguishes her from other classic cinema stars through the 1930s and 1940s.
 In her comedies, she invariably played shrewd, self-reliant women; unlike many of her contemporaries, though, she rarely engaged in physical comedy.
 Her characters were more likely to be observers and commentators.

 Personal life

 In 1928, Colbert married actor and director Norman Foster, with whom she co-starred in the Broadway show The Barker.
 Their marriage remained a secret for many years while they lived in separate homes.

-In Los Angeles, Colbert shared a home with her mother, Jeanne Chauchoin, who disliked Foster and reputedly did not allow him into the home.
+In Los Angeles, Colbert shared a home with her aunt and her mother.
+The latter disliked Foster and reputedly did not allow him into the home.

 Colbert and Foster divorced in 1935 in Mexico.
+Until the early 1950s, Colbert's confidante was always her aunt, because her mother was imperious and indifferent to her work.